PeeBs68/pands-project/README.md

 However we also see that the Sepal Width and Sepal Length scatterplot is a lot less linear which indicates little or no relationship between the two variables.

+To expand on these scatterplots we create two new plots showing the breakdown by flower type.
+From the Petal analysis we can see that all three flower types follow a lenear progression and that the Iris_setosa is by far the smaller flower with all of it's data points clustered in a small area.
+In contrast, the Iris-virginica is the largest flower, with the Iris-versicolor sitting in the middle however there is some over lap between the two.
+The Sepal analysis by flower type again shows the Iris-setosa out on its own but still showing a linear progression.
+It can be seen that the Iris-setosa has some of the smallest Sepal Lengths but also some of the largest Sepal Widths.
+The Iris-virginica and Iris-versicolor show a linear progression to some degree and tend to over lap quite a bit.
+They also tend to have more outliers than the Iris-setosa.

 ## 4.4.
 Heatmaps
 Finally, using the features of Seaborn we plot a heatmap.
 We use this heatmap to represent the correlation (Pearson's) between the variables Petal Length, Petal Width, Sepal Length and Sepal Width.
 This shows the strength of the relationships between each variable.
 The Heatmap is colour coordinated with the darker blue squares showing a strong relationship and the lighter yellow squares showing a weak relationship.